-We are excited to highlight 55 AWS Partners that received new designations in August for our global AWS Competency, AWS Service Delivery, AWS Service Ready, and AWS Managed Service Provider (MSP) programs.
-These designations span workload, solution, and industry, and help customers identify top AWS Partners that can deliver on core business objectives.
+We are excited to highlight 129 AWS Partners that received new designations in December for our global AWS Competency, AWS Managed Service Provider (MSP), AWS Service Delivery, and AWS Service Ready programs.
+These designations span workload, solution, and industry, and help AWS customers identify top AWS Partners that can deliver on core business objectives.
 AWS Partners are focused on your success, helping customers take full advantage of the business benefits AWS has to offer.

 From SaaS to ISVs, here’s a look at the most popular APN Blog posts in 2020.
 Our goal with this blog is to share timely and relevant news, technical solutions, partner success stories, and more from Amazon Web Services and the AWS Partner Network (APN) specifically.
 The APN is the global partner program for AWS and helps tens of thousands of organizations across the world build, market, and sell their AWS-based offerings.

 Customers often need to rely on third-party solutions to extract and transform data from sources such as Slack and Zendesk.
 Some vendors, however, do not support all of the sources and rely on multiple products to perform ETL and persist data into Snowflake.
 This post details how Amazon AppFlow simplifies the data transfer process, and how customers can use AWS PrivateLink for transmitting data over AWS rather than via the public internet.

 The AWS SaaS Factory team had the chance to work with Ridgeline, a privately funded fintech startup determined to modernize investment management software, and help build their purpose-built enterprise platform on AWS.
 We speak with Chris Petrunik, Director of Engineering at Ridgeline, to learn how their platform works and what advice they have for other businesses building SaaS solutions on AWS.